-To make dvi into a do-nothing target, see the example for EMPTY_AUTOMAKE_TARGETS in Section 22.2 [Third-Party Makefiles], page 134.
+To make dvi into a do-nothing target, see the example for EMPTY_AUTOMAKE_TARGETS in Section 22.2 [Third-Party Makefiles], page 136.

 If the distcheck-hook rule is defined in your top-level Makefile.am, then it will be invoked by distcheck after the new distribution has been unpacked, but before the unpacked copy is configured and built.
 Your distcheck-hook can do almost anything, though as always caution is advised.
 Generally this hook is used to check for potential distribution errors not caught by the standard mechanism.
-Note that distcheck-hook as well as AM_DISTCHECK_CONFIGURE_FLAGS and DISTCHECK_CONFIGURE_FLAGS and DISTCHECK_CONFIGURE_FLAGS and DISTCHECK_CONFIGURE_FLAGS and DISTCHECK_CONFIGURE_FLAGS are passed down to the configure script of the subpackage.
+Note that distcheck-hook as well as AM_DISTCHECK_CONFIGURE_FLAGS and DISTCHECK_CONFIGURE_FLAGS are not honored in a subpackage Makefile.am, but the flags from AM_DISTCHECK_CONFIGURE_FLAGS and DISTCHECK_CONFIGURE_FLAGS are passed down to the configure script of the subpackage.